-I have made and offered two hot sauces since I started in the food business: Z’hug and Harif.
+I made and offered two hot sauces when I started in the food business: Z’hug and Harif.
 For those who like it hot, either of these sauces is a wonderful accompaniment to a meal.

 Gutturals are difficult for Americans.
 Staff and customers came up with so many delightful variations on the pronunciation of z’hug, including “zee-hug”.
 Finally we settled on referring to the sauces as Green Sauce or Red Sauce if they preferred Harif / Harissa.

 Z’hug is a Yemenite Jalapeno-based hot sauce, hence “green.”
 I make mine in a food processor.
 The following will make about one quart, so you may want to halve or quarter the recipe, depending on the amount your machine will process evenly.

 - Cilantro, 1 large bunch, chopped

 - Jalapeño pepper, 12 lg, chunked